department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/title-38-USC-1151.md

 <div class="call-out" markdown="1">

 ### Can I get compensation from VA?
-Yes, if:

-- You have an added disability or an injury or disease got worse as a direct result of:
+You can get compensation from VA if you have an added disability or an injury or disease got worse as a direct result of:
   - VA carelessness or negligence, **or**
   - VA medical or surgical treatment, **or**
   - A VA health exam, **or**